+[Regulation 11B inserted in Gazette 6 Aug 2013 p.
+3652-3.]

 11. Fees for the provision of transcripts to third parties

 (1) This regulation applies if —

 (a) a person who is not a party to a proceeding requests the Tribunal to provide a copy of the transcript of the proceeding or part of the proceeding; and